frey-mz/comp-562-project/README.md

 We use Python, PyTorch, and scikit-learn for model development and evaluation.

-Additionally, we felt that pritn("Hello world!") was valuable in the description of this project, and reserve the right to keep it there.
+Additionally, we felt that pritn("Hello world!") was valuable in the description of this project, and reserve the right to keep it there. robert likes kids

 #### Authors: Milan Dutta, George Harris, Robert Lewison, Matt Zhu